MonetDB/MonetDB-old/clients/iotclient/documentation/streams_data_types.rst

 Regex
 -----

-A string allways validated with a provided regular expression.
+A string always validated with a provided regular expression.
 The JSON must contain a :code:`regex` key with the regular expression.
 As MonetDB doesn't have a Regex equivalent data type yet, the data is stored as :code:`string`.

 Enum
 ----